annlew/BCsupport/doc/notebooks/vscode.rst

 Notebook through VSCode
 +++++++++++++++++++++++

-Start VSCode in your local machine.
+Start VSCode on your local machine.
 You will need the following extensions:

 * Jupyter
 * Remote - SSH